microsoft/mcp-interviewer/CONTRIBUTING.md

 pre-commit install
 ```

-Before committing (or if precommit gives you ruff errors), you can run
+Before committing (or if precommit gives you ruff errors), you can format the code and fix any fixable errors (e.g. import sorting) via:

 ```bash
 uv run poe fix
 ```

-To format the code and fix any fixable errors (e.g. import sorting).

-## Contributing New Statistics

-To add new statistics to the MCP Interviewer, create new classes in `src/mcp_interviewer/statistics/`:

-1. Inherit from `Statistic` base class (or `FunctionalTestStepStatistic` for test-specific stats)
-2. Implement the `compute()` method that yields `StatisticValue` instances
-3. Focus on data analysis and calculation logic
-4. Return structured data that report classes can format for display
-5. Let the report classes handle formatting and presentation

-Statistics modules are responsible for data computation and aggregation, while report classes handle the visual formatting and markdown generation.
+## Project Structure

+### Constraints

 ## Contributing New Constraints